How Many Teeth In A Human's Mouth

 • 8 Molars: These are located at the back of the mouth and have a broader, flatter surface for grinding food.

 Primary teeth play a crucial role in a child's development.
-They not only help with chewing and speech development but also hold space for the future permanent teeth.
-Proper care of primary teeth is essential because they guide the permanent teeth into their correct positions.
+Day to day, they not only help with chewing and speech development but also hold space for the future permanent teeth.
+Still, proper care of primary teeth is essential because they guide the permanent teeth into their correct positions.
 Premature loss of primary teeth due to decay or injury can lead to alignment issues in the permanent dentition.

 Permanent Teeth: The Lifelong Set